luispedro/luispedro_org/content/pages/projects/gen-classification.rst

 The algorithms we were using previously performed significantly worse in this new dataset and we thus employed new methods to achieve better results.

-A paper describing this work has been accepted for publication in
+The paper describing this work has been published in Bioinformatics:
-Bioinformatics:

    *Determining the subcellular location of new proteins from microscope images using local features* by **Luis Pedro Coelho**, Joshua D. Kangas, Armaghan